Cosi Fan Tutte at the Whip Theatre

 The real delight of this production is its ability to crush the usual haughty perceptions of opera.
 The Pop-up team prove that this is not an inaccessible genre reserved for an elite few, but an intimate, jovial affair brimming with laughs and wonders from beginning to end.

-Cosi Fan Tutte is on at a variety of locations until 31st July 2014, for further information or to book visit here.
+Cosi Fan Tutte is on at a variety of locations until 31st July 2014.
+For further information or to book visit the show’s website here.

 Watch Pop-up Opera’s taster video here: